JetBrains/youtrack-workflows/README.md

 Continue
 -----------
 *    New to workflow in YouTrack?
-Please take a look at [the workflow guide](http://confluence.jetbrains.net/display/YTD5/Workflow+Guide).
+Please take a look at [the workflow guide](https://www.jetbrains.com/help/youtrack/incloud/?topic=Workflow-Tutorial).
 *    Ready to create your own workflow rule?
-Use [YouTrack Workflow Editor](http://www.jetbrains.com/youtrack/download/index.html).
+Check out the [documentation](https://www.jetbrains.com/help/youtrack/incloud/?topic=Workflow-Guide).
 *    Want to share your workflow?
 [Contact us](mailto:youtrack-feedback@jetbrains.com) or [create an issue](http://youtrack.jetbrains.com/dashboard/JT).